-Yale.\ Yale's most valuable resource is not its libraries or its laboratories, but its student body-a community with a remarkable range of experiences and aspirations, talents and abilities, backgrounds and identities.
+Yale's most valuable resource is not its libraries or its laboratories, but its student body-a community with a remarkable range of experiences and aspirations, talents and abilities, backgrounds and identities.
 Diversity is an essential component of a Yale education.
 In the words of Professor of Psychology and former Yale College Dean Marvin Chun, "Diversity is the foundation for innovation, strength, and resilience.
 When a community is diverse, individuals thrive."
-Diversity of thought enables every undergraduate to explore courses in more than 80 majors without the restrictions of a core curriculum.

 Diversity of identity, culture, and community enriches every interaction in every campus space, from seminar tables to cultural celebrations, from religious observances to political demonstrations.
-Diversity of perspective brings a world of experiences to Yale and the Yale experience to every corner of the globe.
-Socioeconomic diversity ensures that cost is never a barrier to assembling the most promising students from every background.
-Diversity of experience prepares students for positions of leadership and impact in any field.
-Diverse futures await Yale graduates, who define success on their own terms and make significant contributions to every community they join.